Yarr/Yarr/README.md

         - ``$ cmake3 .. -DYARR_CONTROLLERS_TO_BUILD=all -DCMAKE_TOOLCHAIN_FILE=../cmake/rce-arm32 # ARM32/Centos7 on RCE ``
         - ``$ cmake3 .. -DYARR_CONTROLLERS_TO_BUILD=all -DCMAKE_TOOLCHAIN_FILE=../cmake/rce-arm64 # ARM64/Centos7 on zcu102 ``
     - ``$ make -j8 install ``

+### Running tests

+While developing, it might be useful to run some unit tests.
+These are run by default in the CI on gitlab, but can also be run locally:

+- cd build
+- make test

+This runs the test_main binary, which gathers the tests found in src/tests.